LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/operational-readiness-checklist.md

     4. What’s new for live chat users

-    5. For brands using both live chat and messaging
+    5. Information for brands using both live chat and messaging

 Note: If you are on live chat only, the changes to the UI are cosmetic only and will not affect your users workflows.
 The following checklist applies to brands using messaging.